 - Accepts Masts Up to 1.5" in Diameter

 See the picture to the below to see what I mean.

 Step 4: Run the Coax Cable

 You need to get the signal from your antenna to your TV, DVR, or converter box.
 You can do this many different ways, ideally you can snake the cable through your walls to the destination.
 If that won’t work, you can drill a hole through your attic wall and drop the cable down on the outside of the house.
 Another option, which I wouldn’t recommend you do unless you know what you are doing—is to snake the coax down alongside the furnace flue.

 Caveat on cable type

 If you decide to go this route, you’re supposed to use plenum coax—because it has a higher temperature tolerance and if it does burn it doesn’t give off poisonous fumes.
-You can buy it for 61 cents a foot here.
+You can buy it by the foot here or on Amazon here.

 To run the coax cable through the furnace flue I just drilled a hole through the flashing trim that runs around the flue.
 The hole needed to be wide enough for the cable to fit through.
 This took me about 5 minutes because my drill bit was dull.
 Make sure you use a sharp drill bit and the proper RPMs for aluminum.
 Aluminum is very soft and tends to stick to your drill bit.